-- 5.4.1 The Social Landlords Mandatory Reduction of Service Charges (England)

-Directions 2014, dictate that local authorities and other private registered social housing providers (PRPs) cannot recover through service charges the cost of repairs, maintenance, and improvement work in excess of £10,000 (outside of London) if the following apply: - If the works are funded either in full or in part by Government or Homes England funding for the repair, maintenance, or improvement of social housing. - The leaseholder occupies the property as their only or principal home. - The leaseholder was the leaseholder at the time of the works. - 5.4.2 The Social Landlords Discretionary Reduction of Service Charge (England)

-Directions 2014, permits the Council to reduce or waive service charges payable in the respect of repairs, maintenance, or improvement works undertaken to the building and/or estate, where the property is situated. - The Council will administer any discretionary reduction on a case-by-case basis.
+- 5.4.1 The Social Landlords Mandatory Reduction of Service Charges (England) Directions 2014, dictate that local authorities and other private registered social housing providers (PRPs) cannot recover through service charges the cost of repairs, maintenance, and improvement work in excess of £10,000 (outside of London) if the following apply: - If the works are funded either in full or in part by Government or Homes England funding for the repair, maintenance, or improvement of social housing. - The leaseholder occupies the property as their only or principal home. - The leaseholder was the leaseholder at the time of the works. - 5.4.2 The Social Landlords Discretionary Reduction of Service Charge (England) Directions 2014, permits the Council to reduce or waive service charges payable in the respect of repairs, maintenance, or improvement works undertaken to the building and/or estate, where the property is situated. - The Council will administer any discretionary reduction on a case-by-case basis.
 Basic eligibility criteria can be found within the service charge payment options procedure. - 5.4.3 There are limits on the amount (and type of works) that can be charged to new leaseholders and freeholders with service charges who have bought under the Right to Buy.
-Section 125 of the Right to Buy lists potential works to be undertaken and the associated cost with an initial five-year period.
+Section 125 of the Right to Buy lists potential works to be undertaken and the associated cost within an initial 5-year period.
 The Council cannot charge any additional sums above the limitations except for any increases to the estimated costs due to inflation.

-5.5 Service charge over payment/credits
+5.5 Service charge overpayment/credits

 - 5.5.1 In some instances, the actual service charge invoice may be less than the estimated charges for the service charge year.
-Where this happens Folkestone and Hythe District Council leasehold services will keep the credit/account adjustment on the leaseholders service charges account. - 5.5.2 If the leaseholder requests a refund to be paid to them then FHDC leasehold services will refund the money within 30 days.
-If however a debt is owed by the leaseholder for service charges or other charges, then any credit will offset the debt before any credit note is issued.
+Where this happens, the Council will apply the credit/account adjustment to the leasehold service charges account. - 5.5.2 If the leaseholder requests a refund to be paid to them, the Council will refund the money within 30 days.
+However, if a debt is owed by the leaseholder for service charges or other charges, then any credit will be used to offset the debt before a refund is issued.